 Importing rare and special cars

-You’ll be able to import a wider variety of rare, luxury, classic, collective and special purpose vehicles more easily with expansions to the concessional arrangement scheme, which grants exemptions to usual requirements when importing certain special vehicles.
-This is one of the main ways to import vintage or special cars that don't meet typical new car standards, and the car import reforms are making it easier.
+When these changes do eventually come into effect, you'll be able to import a wider variety of rare, luxury, classic, collective and special-purpose vehicles more easily, with expansions to the concessional arrangement scheme, which grants exemptions to the usual requirements when importing certain special vehicles.
+This is one of the main ways to import vintage or special cars that don't meet typical new car standards, and the car import reforms should make it easier.

-Overall, these updates will shift Australian vehicle standards closer to that of international equivalents to make overseas import of cars to Australia easier, and reduce the costs involved in regulating and managing these imports.
+Overall, these updates should shift Australian vehicle standards closer to that of international equivalents to make the overseas import of cars to Australia easier, and reduce the costs involved in regulating and managing these imports.

-Registered Automotive Workshops (RAWs) will now be able to import both new and used vehicles of the types listed by the Specialist & Enthusiast Vehicle Scheme (SEVS) register.
-As a garage business owner this means you can offer your customers more value with less bureaucracy, and as a customer, you can enjoy more options at a better value in more places.
+Registered Automotive Workshops (RAW) will now be able to import both new and used vehicles of the types listed by the Specialist & Enthusiast Vehicle (SEV) register.
+As a garage business owner, this means you can offer your customers added value with less bureaucracy, and as a customer, you can enjoy increased options with better value in more places.

-To get on the SEVS register, a vehicle must be at least one of the following:
+To get on the SEV register, a vehicle must match at least one of the following criteria:

-- High performance with specifications, such as power-to-weight ratio, that are significantly superior to mainstream Australian vehicles
+- Performance.
+High performance with specifications such as power-to-weight ratio that are significantly superior to mainstream Australian vehicles.

-- Environmentally high-performing, such as vehicles that offer much lower emissions per kilometre travelled than mainstream cars
+- Environmental.
+Environmentally high-performing, such as vehicles that offer much lower emissions per kilometre travelled than mainstream cars.

-- Manufactured with special features to assist people with a disability
+- Mobility.
+Manufactured with special features to assist people with disabilities.

-- One of only a small number, when only a handful of such cars were produced
+- Rarity.
+One of only a small number, limited editions.

-- A left-hand drive car of which right-hand drive versions are not available anywhere in the world
+- Left-hand drive.
+A left-hand drive car of which right-hand drive versions are not available anywhere in the world.

 There are other benefits too: